 Sharing advertising costs with another non-profit or a private partner will leverage limited advertising dollars and allows grantees to have a greater advertising presence.
-It is understood that a single business or attraction may serve as a draw to an area; however, the project must still reflect the grantee's call to action.
+It is understood that a single business or attraction may serve as a draw to an area; however, the project must still reflect the grantee's call to action with a tourism message geared towards drawing overnight visitors.